Airdevelopments/WebUntisAPI-Java/README.md

 # WebUntisAPI for Java
-This is a simlpe Java Library/API to access the RESTful JSON RCP WebService from Untis
+This is a simlpe Java Library/API to access the RESTful JSON RCP WebService from Untis.

+The jars in the 'builds' folder contain method and class documentation, which should be shown by your IDE after adding it to the classpath.

 1. Installation